Sagiri721/Himawari-Docs/Scripting reference/Storage.md

 ```

 ## Clusters
-There may be situations where a key-value pair is not enough to store all the information conveniently, like when we need to store a 4 value RGBA color, or an X Y position, to create those data structures you may use clusters.
+There may be situations where a key-value pair is not enough to store all the information conveniently, like when we need to store a 4 value RGBA colour, or an X Y position, to create those data structures you may use clusters.

 They can be created with a name and a capacity.